 - Create a public awareness campaign for the local shelter written in another language or using pictures for non-readers

 - Participate in mobile spay/neuter clinic as a translator

 - Present seminars on humane education (e.g., spay/neuter) to non-English speakers

 A special thank you goes out to all of the humane educators who contributed to this list.
 If you do any of these projects, or if you have an idea for a service learning project that’s not listed here, please let us know at www.wildcatsanctuary.org!

-There is a wealth of excellent lesson plans, for all ages and grade levels, that teach humane, compassionate behavior toward animals.
+Besides everything listed above, there’s also a wealth of excellent lesson plans, for all ages and grade levels, that teach humane, compassionate behavior toward animals.
 Be sure to look them over at : http://www.humanesociety.org/parents_educators/lesson_plans_for_teachers.html

 One of our favorite lesson plans is called “Wild or Tame?”
 It can be found at: www.humanesociety.org/assets/pdfs/parents_educators/wild_or_tame.pdf